salsalabs/extractenator/README.md

 makes sure that pages like donation pages are secure when they are used.

-Copying resources form your website to Salsa is the most important thing that the Extractenator does.
+Copying resources form your website to Salsa is the most important thing that Extractenator 9000 does.
 Quite frankly, it's trivially easy to copy a website from one place to another.
 The challenge is getting all of the files and making sure that all of the interdependencies are resolved.